 New Jersey History Issues Convention

 Representing the New Jersey studies community

 testified before the Task Force on New Jersey History

 testified before the Department of Education and State Legislature budget hearings

 communicating with politicians and state agencies

 Presenting awards for outstanding contributions to New Jersey studies

 In 1994, the Alliance worked with the New Jersey Historical Commission to produce Guide to Resources for New Jersey Studies, which was updated several times.
 At present, it is out of print.

-NJSAA member Dick Waldron has just updated Mary Murrin and Richard Waldron's New Jersey History: an Annotated and Selected Introductory Bibliography (3rd ed., 2013).
+NJSAA member Dick Waldron has updated Mary Murrin and Richard Waldron's New Jersey History: an Annotated and Selected Introductory Bibliography (4th edition, 2015 June).
 It is available online or as a free PDF on this page below.